TawhidMM/CSE-314-Operating-System/Offline-2 system-call/resources/README.md

 ## xv6 Insallation
 - Download the [prerequisite tools](https://pdos.csail.mit.edu/6.828/2022/tools.html)

-> ![NOTE]
+    > [!NOTE]
     > Skip If prerequisite tool is already downloaded in the machine.

-> [!NOTE]
-> Useful information that users should know, even when skimming content.

 - Clone the codebase
     ```bash